mathworks-ref-arch/getting-started-with-matlab-in-docker/README.md

 # Getting Started with MATLAB&reg; in Docker

 Running MATLAB&reg; inside a docker container can be challenging if you're building it on your own.
-Fortunatly, we've done most of the work for you.
+Fortunately, we've done most of the work for you.
 This set of tutorials will walk you through the steps to downloading, running and even building your own MATLAB containers.

 ## Docker Components